History and Description of Milk Thistle

 Milk thistle has been the subject of numerous scientific studies that have confirmed its health benefits.

-1. Support for Liver Health
+1. Support Liver Health

 One of the most widely recognized benefits of milk thistle is its ability to maintain liver health .
 Silymarin, the active compound in milk thistle, has antioxidant properties that help protect the liver from damage caused by free radicals.
 Silymarin has also been shown to stimulate liver cell regeneration, which may be beneficial in cases of liver diseases such as cirrhosis and hepatitis.